-BU Wheelock: What inspired you to apply for the Early Childhood Policy Fellowship?
+Question: What inspired you to apply for the Early Childhood Policy Fellowship?

-Kaeleigh Hernandez: At CEED, I am a research fellow leading an initiative to support state-level officials in embedding equity measures across early care and education systems.
+Hernandez: At CEED, I am a research fellow leading an initiative to support state-level officials in embedding equity measures across early care and education systems.
 Specifically, I am working with the Mid-Atlantic Department of Education’s Office of Early Learning to support their efforts to embed equity-based quality measures in the state’s QRIS.

 Since embedding equity measures in such a prominent system can be challenging, I am excited about the Early Childhood Fellowship because of the professional support I will receive related to system-level changes.
 The fellowship is an excellent opportunity to engage with other professionals and policy experts across the country who will provide me with real-time feedback.

-Q: How do you think your work at CEED will prepare you for this fellowship?
+Question: How do you think your work at CEED will prepare you for this fellowship?

 Hernandez: In our research lab, we conduct applied child development research on the positive development of racially marginalized learners, with a focus on connecting research to policy.
 I am a systems-level leader that often works in partnership with state agencies to build capacity within their organization.
-I will also be able to leverage my previous experiences in early care and education policy and my current role to bridge the gap between equity-based and evidence-based research to inform policy reform.
+I will also be able to leverage my previous experiences in early care and education policy and my current role to bridge the gap between equity-based and evidence-based research to inform policy reform

-Q: What excites you the most about starting the fellowship?
+Question: What excites you the most about starting the fellowship?

 Hernandez: The professional development opportunities I will receive through the fellowship is something that really excites me.
 I am still in the early stages of my career, and I aspire to pursue a PhD program at the nexus of strengths-based research and racial equity informed policies that will have an impact on racially marginalized learners during the early stage of their development.
-This fellowship opportunity will not only help me implement my projects at CEED more effectively, but it will also better prepare me to engage in a more meaningful way in an area of work I care deeply about.
+This fellowship opportunity will not only help me implement my projects at CEED more effectively, but it will also better prepare me to engage in a more meaningful way in an area of work I care deeply about

-Q: What do you look forward to learning from this experience?
+Question: What do you look forward to learning from this experience?